samanthabotello/MEEN432Sp2024/Project1/README.md

 Download files and execute the P1_demo_code.m script.

+We chose to display all of the initial condition combinations on the same graph.
+The graphs are grouped by solver.
+We are confused on how to implement sinusoidal torque.
+We will be going to office hours.

 ## Week 1 Feedback (5/5):
 Great job!
 Keep it up for week 2, you're on the right track!